timescale/docs/timescaledb/tutorials/aws-lambda/3rd-party-api-ingest.md

    Args:
        symbol (string): ticker symbol
-       month (int): month value as an integer 1-24 (for example month=4 will fetch data from the last 4 months)
+       month (int): month value as an integer 1-24 (for example month=4 fetches data from the last 4 months)

    Returns:
        list of tuples: intraday (candlestick) stock data